 Having shown that inactivation of the CDK inhibitor p21 promotes CDK4/6 inhibitor resistance, Richmond and Vilgelm sought to pharmacologically induce p21 expression in order to overcome the resistance.
 MDM2 antagonists can induce p21 by stabilizing p53, a driver of p21 transcription.
 The study reports that coadministration of CDK4/6 inhibitors with MDM2 antagonists inhibits melanoma growth both in vivo and in an ex vivo model.

 An Effective Therapeutic Combination

-Vilgelm and Richmond are excited that this therapeutic combination could be a second-line choice for patients who do not respond to current standard-of-care therapies and hope to see this study move further into clinical development.
+Vilgelm and Richmond are excited that this therapeutic combination could be a second-line choice for patients who do not respond to current standard-of-care melanoma therapies and hope to see this study move further into clinical development.

 “Our finding, that combining a CDK4/6 inhibitor with an MDM2 inhibitor can overcome this genetic driver of melanoma, i.e., mutation or loss of CDKN2A, is very promising and should be tested further in clinical trials,” Richmond said.

 Vilgelm also emphasized the strength of the research approach to unravel mechanisms of resistance to existing inhibitors.
-“Using clinically relevant models, looking at genetic and proteomic markers of the tumors, and comparing these markers with response can really give us information on mechanism and identify potential partners for effective therapeutic combination.”
+“Using clinically relevant models, looking at genetic and proteomic markers of the tumors, and comparing these markers with response can really give us information on the mechanism and identify potential partners for effective therapeutic combination.”